urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/07 Collections framework.md

     It implements the Iterable interface, which contains the Iterator<T> iterator() method The main interfaces that inherit the Collection interface are List<T> interface
-      Contains the following methods
+      Keeps objects in an order.
+Objects can be accessed, inserted or removed using an index Duplicate elements as well as nulls are permitted Contains the following methods
         T get(int)
         T set(int, T)